simonwep/nanopop/README.md

 } from 'https://cdn.jsdelivr.net/npm/nanopop/lib/nanopop.min.mjs'
 ````

-> 🌟 NanoPop is fully tree-shakable!
+> 🌟 Index is fully tree-shakable!
 E.g. if you only use `reposition` you'll probably end up with less than 500B code!

 ## Usage